sendmenas/hr_app/README.md

-# reate an HR recruitment SPA that shows candidates
+# Create an HR recruitment SPA that shows candidates
 ## Create React SPA
 ## Mock-up API fetching of candidates
 ## Add a photo, name, DOB, and a "Hired" checkbox as profile data